1969 Chicago Cubs season: The Fall

 After the game of September 2, the Cubs' record was 84–52 with the Mets in second place at 77–55.
 But then a losing streak began just as a Mets winning streak was beginning.
-The Cubs lost the final game of a series at Cincinnati, then came home to play the resurgent Pittsburgh Pirates (who would finish in third place).
-After losing the first two games by scores of 9–2 and 13–4, the Cubs led going into the ninth inning in the series finale.
-A win would be a positive springboard since the Cubs were to play a crucial series with the Mets the very next day.
-But Willie Stargell drilled a 2-out, 2-strike pitch from the Cubs' ace reliever, Phil Regan, onto Sheffield Avenue to tie the score in the top of the ninth.
+The Cubs lost the final game of a series at Cincinnati, then came home to play the Pittsburgh Pirates (who would finish in third place).
+After losing the first two games by scores of 9–2 and 13–4, the Cubs led going into the ninth inning in the series finale but Willie Stargell drilled a 2-out, 2-strike pitch from the Cubs' ace reliever, Phil Regan, onto Sheffield Avenue to tie the score in the top of the ninth.
 The Cubs would lose 7–5 in extra innings.
 Meanwhile, the Mets had taken two of three against Philadelphia over the same weekend.

 Burdened by a four-game losing streak, the Cubs traveled to Shea Stadium on September 8 for a short two-game set.
 The Mets won both games, and the Cubs left New York with a record of 84–58 just 1/2 game in front.
 Disaster followed in Philadelphia, as a 99-loss Phillies team nonetheless defeated the Cubs twice, to extend Chicago's losing streak to eight games.
 In a key play in the second game, on September 11, Cubs starter Dick Selma threw a surprise pickoff attempt to third baseman Ron Santo, who was nowhere near the bag or the ball.
 Selma's throwing error opened the gates to a Phillies rally.

 After that second Philly loss, the Cubs were 84–60 and the Mets had pulled ahead at 85–57.
 The Mets would not look back.
 The Cubs' eight-game losing streak finally ended the next day in St. Louis, but the Mets were in the midst of a ten-game winning streak, and the Cubs, wilting from team fatigue, generally deteriorated in all phases of the game.
 The Mets (who had lost a record 120 games in their inaugural season 7 years earlier), would go on to win the World Series.
 The Cubs, despite a respectable 92–70 record, would be remembered for having lost a remarkable 17 1/2 games in the standings to the Mets in the last quarter of the season.